The City will be hosting two upcoming information sessions

 Amendments to the Banff Trail Area Redevelopment Plan (ARP) and the Capitol Hill portion of the North Hill ARP were adopted by City Council on March 7, 2016 (see the meeting minutes - item 8.2 of the agenda).

-Following Council approval of the amendments, Council directed City staff to implement specific aspects of the revised ARPs through City-initiated redesignations.
-As such, at the beginning of 2017 City staff initiated an application to redesignate the following residential R-C1 and R-C2 properties (click on the Map to enlarge) to an R-CG land use designation.
+Council directed City staff to implement specific aspects of the revised ARPs through City-initiated redesignations.
+As such, at the beginning of 2017 City staff initiated an application to redesignate the following residential R-C1 and R-C2 properties to an R-CG land use designation (Map below).

 The new R-CG designation will allow for:

 - Rowhouses in addition to uses and development already allowable on R-C2 and R-C1 properties;

 - A maximum building height of 11 metres (applicable to new rowhouse development only); and

 - A maximum of 4 units (based on a typical 50’ x 120’ parcel of land).

 The revised land use plans included in both ARPs identify specific parcels and blocks of land as ‘Low Density Rowhouse’.
 Properties selected for “upzoning” to an R-CG designation are generally consistent with these land use plans.

 Banff Trail: Council directed City staff to redesignate all properties identified in the Land Use

 Plan of the Banff Trail ARP as ‘Low Density Rowhouse’ to R-CG.